X-DataInitiative/tick/README.md

 As with tick in general, this requires python3 and all python pre-requisites. numpy/scipy/etc

 This method is provided mainly for developers to decrease compilation times.
-On windows this requires either [CYGWIN](https://www.cygwin.com/)/[MSYS](http://www.msys2.org/)

 To use [ccache](https://ccache.samba.org/) (or similar) with mkn, edit your ~/.maiken/settings.yaml file so it looks like one [here](https://github.com/Dekken/maiken/wiki/Alternative-configs) - this can greatly decrease repeated compilation times. ccache is a third party tool which may have to be installed manually on your system.

+Notes:
+  mkn is not yet supported for building Tick C++ libraries.

 ## Help and Support